Search Field Guide

 THALLUS: Often not present or is poorly developed.
 When present thallus mainly grows within the wood (endosubstratal: upper lithocortex of fungal hyphae and wood, central layer of algae, and lower layer of fungal hyphae embedded in the wood).
 When present, the thallus occurs around apothecia, is smooth to verrucose, and beige to dark brown.
 Source: Ivanovich et al. 2025

 PHOTOBIONT: Green algal - in the genera Chlorococcum or Trebouxia.
 Algal layer appears brighter-green.
-Source: Ivanovich 2025
+Source: Ivanovich et al. 2025

 REPRODUCTIVE TYPE: Apotheciate.
 Apothecia very abundant, sometimes completely covering the substrate; round, sometimes deformed shaped, normally sessile, rarely appressed, and (0.45-)0.50 – 0.67(-0.70) mm in diameter.
 Apothecial Disc is flat to weakly convex, ochre to reddish or dark brown, rarely weakly glossy, and typically not pruinose (epruinose); it is uncommon to have a fine to coarse white pruina.
 Apothecial Margin is whitish greyish to slightly darkening into beige.
 When young, the margin is thick, raised, and smooth to subrugose.
 When older, the margin may unevenly recede and form warts, becomes thinner, subrugose, and is (0.02-)0.04-0.08(-0.12) mm wide.
 Source: Ivanovich et al. 2025

-CHEMICAL REACTIONS: Applied to cross-sections of the hymenial layer under a compound microscope.
+CHEMICAL REACTIONS: Chemicals are applied to cross-sections of the hymenial layer under a compound microscope.
 In water, epihymenial pigment color is hyaline to faint golden-brown to brown.

 TAXONOMY & NOMENCLATURE